Browne1997/Browne-et-al.-2022/README.md

 Data outputs are individually saved frame from the darknet detector, denoting the object detected within the image is done with a bounding box and a confidence score.
 Additionally a .csv file is produce with every detection made and at which time within the video and frame number.

-# 4. Computer vision metrics used in Methods: Calculating classifier performance in detecting areas of presence-absence and individual counts S. fragilissima
+# 4. Computer vision metrics used in Methods: calculations used for classifier performance in detecting areas of presence-absence and individual counts S. fragilissima

 - Recall (sensitivity or true positive rate) quantifies the proportion of areas (1s increments along transect) of S. fragilissima in the transect correctly identified.
 It varies between 0 and 1, were 1 means all areas are identified.
    * $ Recall=  {TP/(TP+FN)} $